 Managing your student loan debt is important.
 If you decide to declare bankruptcy seven/or more years after you have ceased to be a student (part/full), your student loans will be eligible for discharge.

 Speak to our Licensed insolvency Trustee to review your current financial situation they will provide you will all the options available to help get you out of debt.

 Many people in Ontario have way too much credit card debt and find it difficult to manage even minimum payments.
 We can help you consolidate all your credit card debt, eliminate interest charges and reduce the total by up to 80%.

 It’s not a loan, it’s a government-approved settlement plan that gives you a maximum of 5 years to complete your payments to creditors.

 Income Tax debt can be a difficult challenge to overcome.
-Our Licensed Insolvency Trustee’s help people who are overwhelmed by their debt and have fallen behind filing their Income Tax.
+Our Licensed Insolvency Trustee’s help people who are overwhelmed by their debt load and have fallen behind filing their Income Tax.
 We can help negotiate with Revenue Canada to accept a reduced amount on your outstanding taxes and put a stop to the interest charges and penalties.

 During your free consultation we will discuss all your options and help you prepare the required documentation.
 This will include getting your Income Tax reporting up to date.
 We will then speak to CRA on your behalf and request a reduction to your unpaid taxes.